telerik/blazor-docs/components/grid/state.md

 ### Methods

-The `GetState` and `SetState` instance methods provide flexibility for your business logic.
+The `GetState` and `SetStateAsync` instance methods provide flexibility for your business logic.
 They let you get and set the current grid state on demand outside of the grid events.

 * `GetState` returns the grid state so you can store it only on a certain condition - for example, you may want to save the grid layout only on a button click, and not on every user interaction with the grid.
 You can also use it to get information about the current state of the filters, sorts and so on, if you are not using the OnRead event.

-* `SetState` takes an instance of a grid state so you can use your own code to alter the grid layout and state.
+* `SetStateAsync` takes an instance of a grid state so you can use your own code to alter the grid layout and state.
 For example, you can have a button that puts the grid in a certain configuration that helps your users review data (like certain filters, sorts, groups, expanded detail templates, initiate item editing or inserting, etc.).

-If you want to make changes on the current grid state, first get it from the grid through the `GetState` method, then apply the modifications on the object you got and pass it to `SetState`.
+If you want to make changes on the current grid state, first get it from the grid through the `GetState` method, then apply the modifications on the object you got and pass it to `SetStateAsync`.

-If you want to put the grid in a certain configuration without preserving the old one, create a `new GridState<T>()` and apply the settings there, then pass it to `SetState`.
+If you want to put the grid in a certain configuration without preserving the old one, create a `new GridState<T>()` and apply the settings there, then pass it to `SetStateAsync`.

-To reset the grid state, call `SetState(null)`.
+To reset the grid state, call `SetStateAsync(null)`.

-You should avoid calling `SetState` in the grid [CRUD methods]({%slug components/grid/editing/overview%}) (such as [OnRead]({%slug components/grid/manual-operations%}), `OnUpdate`, `OnEdit`, `OnCreate`, `OnCancel`).
+You should avoid calling `SetStateAsync` in the grid [CRUD methods]({%slug components/grid/editing/overview%}) (such as [OnRead]({%slug components/grid/manual-operations%}), `OnUpdate`, `OnEdit`, `OnCreate`, `OnCancel`).
 Doing so may lead to unexpected results because the grid has more logic to execute after the event.

 ## Information in the Grid State